Laser Equipment Power Consumption Reference

 4. Consider Time-of-Use Rates

 Many utilities offer lower rates during off-peak hours (nights, weekends).
-Shifting production to off-peak can save 30-50% on electricity costs.
-Check if your utility offers time-of-use pricing.
+Shifting part of your production to off-peak windows can materially reduce electricity spend where time-of-use pricing is available.
+Check your actual tariff table to quantify the impact.

 5. Monitor Power Factor